-- Olivia Centre achieved the maximum possible score in WELL Health-Safety Rating certificate for management and operational processes of buildings certification.
-This milestone marks the organization's efforts to prepare the space for a re-entry into the environment after COVID-19, instilling confidence in tenants and the wider community. - Location in the central business area of the Gdańsk Metropolitan Area and the largest share of nearly 20% in the commercial office market in the region. - Diversified portfolio of tenants over 100 tenants, which are mainly international and domestic office tenants with a stable financial position. - Ongoing contact with individual tenants in order to identify their current needs and plans. - High level of commercialization - Low level of trade receivables among tenants and very good payment history in the past cooperation with tenants. - Debt servicing ratios in individual buildings at safe levels to allow ongoing loan servicing. - Diversified sources of debt financing under long-term loan agreements signed with various Polish and international financial institutions. - Supply chain focused primarily on domestic contractors with good reputation, with whom cooperation has been continued for many years. - Very good technical condition of the buildings. - Key areas related to operations activity of the Olivia Centre are under control of the Investor, including particularly property management, commercialization, design/building, purchases/settlements, security.
+- Olivia Centre achieved and maintained the maximum possible score in WELL Health-Safety Rating certificate for management and operational processes of buildings certification. - Location in the central business area of the Gdańsk Metropolitan Area and the largest share of nearly 20% in the commercial office market in the region. - Diversified portfolio of tenants over 100 tenants from different branches, which are mainly international and domestic office tenants with a stable financial position. - Ongoing contact with individual tenants in order to identify their current needs and plans. - High and stable level of commercialization. - Low level of trade receivables among tenants and very good payment history in the past cooperation with tenants. - Debt servicing ratios in individual buildings at safe levels to allow ongoing loan servicing. - Diversified sources of debt financing under long-term loan agreements signed with various Polish and international financial institutions with high hedging structure. - Supply chain focused primarily on domestic contractors with good reputation, with whom cooperation has been continued for many years. - Very good technical condition of the buildings The buildings are built with high quality materials and are well maintained. - Key areas related to operations activity of the Olivia Centre are under control of the Investor, including particularly property management, commercialization, design/building, purchases/settlements, security. - Efficient management of the Olivia Centre project can be done remotely, even for a long period. - High cash reserve in individual building companies give an additional security to the project.